alanjones2/Alan-Jones-article-code/stgrid/draft.md

 ````
 _Listing 4_

 The function in _Listing 4_ takes the number of rows and the number of columns as parameters.
 Next it creates a one-dimensional array the size of the columns.
-(This is done using list comprehension and the list is initialised with zeroes - an arbitrary value that will be overwritten.)
+(The list is initialised with zeroes - an arbitrary value that will be overwritten.)

 Then for each of the elements of that array we create a Streamlit container and within that container we create the required number of rows (a list of rows) and assign it to each element of the one-dimensional array, thus creating a two-dimensional array of rows and columns that is returned from the function.